LukePappa/Ourism/god.md

-To avoid circular reasoning, existence must be justified by something outside itself.
+There must be a source of existence that transcends it.